The Mark of Zorro chapter 9 The Clash of Blades

 Senñor Zorro extended his blade, and with a glad cry Captain Ramoán crossed it with his own.
 Captain Ramoán had some reputation as a master of fence, and Senñor Zorro evidently knew it, for he was cautious at first, leaving no opening, on defense rather than attack.

-See also The Mark of Zorro chapter 36 All against them
+See also The Mark of Zorro chapter 10 A Hint at Jealousy

 The captain pressed him back, his blade flashing like streaks of lightning in a troubled sky.
 Now Senñor Zorro was almost against the wall near the kitchen door, and in the captain’s eyes the light of triumph already was beginning to burn.
 He fenced rapidly, giving the